Olfactory Perception The Sense of Smell

 The usefulness of knowing that the sens-logic individuals exist is that the information gleaned from their talents enables us to derive more rational theories about the sense of smell, theories that are based more on the mind and less on particulate theories.
 With the normal person's eyes receiving the same information as the sens-logic person's eyes — a single common pencil — and yet the recorded perceptions are fully different in complexities, there can be no question of whether the acuity of sensorial perception is contingent on genetics or mind: it is the mind that defines the ability to recognize what is sensorially perceived.
 Similarly with the sense of smell, the sens-logic description of aromas has opened a fully new view into the nature of olfaction.

 It remains my preference to not speak of conclusions until after popular science has discovered similar conclusions, and so I am hesitant to speak of the details within olfaction.
 I will, however, share a hint, that if academia is to ever arrive at a useful concept of olfaction, then what is needed is for the biologist to walk across the hall and speak to the physicist about electrical theory, and then walk down the hall to speak to a psychologist about repetitiveness, and to then exit the building to go in search of observing Nature.
-I dropped numerous hints throughout the article that point towards an obviousness that continues to be ignored by biology: it is not beneficial for the mind to be given words to memorize, but it is useful to apply effort and strive to understand, and so as to prevent the detrimental effects of memorization, if a person will but place effort into analyzing what I wrote, then the person may arrive at a useful theory of olfaction, a theory that the person assembled themselves and can then understand the how and why of olfaction.
+This article dropped numerous hints that point towards an obviousness that continues to be ignored by biology: it is not beneficial for the mind to be given words to memorize, but it is useful to apply effort and to strive to understand.

 [Update March 30, 2013: A sizable quantity of the latest SQ data that describes the mental patterning of acute olfaction is now available in the Beyond Prodigies book.]